 Precision is important for trim carpentry as well; when installing wainscoting panels, if a cut doesn’t match the exact plywood thickness the final result will have noticeable gaps.

 Likewise, if you are using plywood as an underlayment, you often need precise measurements of the height of the finished surface.
 For example, a floor may need to meet up with another material in an adjacent room; you need to know the exact thickness of the underlayment and the material on top to match it with the next space.

 Why is a 3/4” Sheet of Plywood Less Than 3/4” Thick?

 There are a few reasons why the actual thickness of plywood varies.
 First, wood shrinks as it dries and moisture leaves the wood.
 This means that a sheet of plywood that started at 3/4” may shrink slightly after manufacturing.

-Another reason for varying plywood thicknesses is a range of manufacturing tolerances.
-Sheets are available in hardwood or softwood veneers, and in varying grades including sanded and unsanded.
+Another reason for varying plywood thicknesses is the range of manufacturing tolerances.
+Sheets are available in hardwood or softwood veneers and in varying grades, including sanded and unsanded.
 These different grades have different manufacturing tolerances and may vary more or less from the 3/4” nominal thickness.

 Common Plywood Dimensions